 Let's put on our big girl panties.
 We are all mothers and humans.
 Life is unpredictable.

-What floats your boat may not float mine.
+What floats your boat may not float someone else’s.
 You may take pride in your home and appearance.
-I may struggle to get up.
-My plan may be take it day by day.
+Some may struggle to get up.

-I may already feel unattractive and have low self esteem.
-Your judgements may not be something that offends me.
-They may crush me.
+Some mom’s may already feel unattractive and have low self esteem.
+Your judgements may not be something that offends them.
+They may crush that mom.

 Many of us already judge ourselves enough we need not do it to each other.
-So in the meantime if you cannot say anything nice shut up.
+So in the meantime if you cannot say anything nice opt not to say anything at all.